delphix/virtualization-sdk/docs/References/Glossary.md

 ## Manual Discovery
 [Discovery](#discovery) which the end user does by manually entering the necessary information into the Delphix Engine.

+## Password Properties
+In [schemas](#schema), any string property can be tagged with `"format": "password"`.
+This will let the Delphix Engine know that the property contains sensitive information.
+Any such values will only be stored in encrypted format, and the UI will not display the values on screen.

 ## Plugin
 A tool that customizes the Delphix Engine so it knows how to interact with a particular kind of dataset.